-|Rule in or out||Click the button of the name of the disease and then click “Rule in or Rule out” at the top of the Add Findings or Add Tests tabs to comment on findings relevant for considering that disease.|
+|Rule in or out||Click the disease and then click “Rule in or Rule out” at the top of the Dx/Add Findings or Add Tests tabs to comment on findings relevant for considering that disease.|

-|Tips||Click the button of the name of the disease and then click “Tips” up on the black bar to go to related resources about the disease.
-Hover over the name of the disease to see synonyms.|
+|Links||Click the disease and then click “Links” on the black bar to go to related resources about the disease.|

-|Profile||Click the button of the name of the disease and then click “Profile” up on the black bar to see all the findings in this disease at the patient’s current age.
-Click younger or older to see how they emerge over time|
+|Profile||Click the disease and then click “Profile” on the black bar to see all the findings in this disease at the patient’s current age.
+Click younger or older to see how the disease emerges over time.|

-|Assess||Click the button of the name of the disease and then click “Assess” up on the black bar to see the fit between the patient and what the database knows about the disease – this is the reveal of the software’s logic so you can judge if you agree.|
+|Assess||Click the disease and then click “Assess” on the black bar to see the fit between the patient and what the database knows about the disease – this is the reveal of the software’s logic so you can judge if you agree.|

-|Save and reopen patient using Patient Summary Text String||You can save or reopen patient, either using a text string or using the summary report.|
+|Save and reopen patient using Patient Summary Text String||You can save or reopen patient using the text string option.|

-|Summary report||Assembles the pertinent positives and negatives, differential diagnosis and most useful tests into a graphical display.
+|Summary report (full)||Assembles the pertinent positives and negatives, differential diagnosis and most useful tests into a graphical display.
 Document is also machine readable.|

 |Prognosis table||Click on the disease and then select the Prognosis Table.
 The table characterizes the natural progression of the selected disease.
 Useful for Patient Education and communication between specialists and primary care once a definitive diagnosis has been made.|